-Overbrook School’s primary goal for physical education is to help students understand that their bodies and health are a gift from God and it is their responsibility to nurture and develop their body to promote good health throughout their life.
+Overbrook Catholic School’s primary goal for physical education is to help students understand that their bodies and health are a gift from God and it is their responsibility to nurture and develop their bodies to promote good health throughout their life.

-Overbrook bases its Spanish curriculum on the Standards for Foreign Language Learning: Preparing for the 21st Century.
+Overbrook Catholic School bases its Spanish curriculum on the Standards for Foreign Language Learning: Preparing for the 21st Century.
 This document defines the role of foreign language education through “content standards,” what students should know and be able to do.
 Spanish classes focus on listening, speaking, reading, writing, and culture, all of which are necessary to understand and communicate in Spanish.
-In junior high, each Spanish class will meet four times per week for a 50-minute period.
+Each Spanish class, fifth or sixth grade, will meet two times per week for a 40-minute period.
 With this greater exposure to the language, students will be able to explore more in terms of the grammar of the language, writing, reading, and conversation.
 Students will enjoy more time to develop their skills and conversation through skits, the creation of videos, writing, reading stories in Spanish, and learning the custom and cultures of various Spanish-speaking nations.
 With this expanded classroom time, there is more time for Spanish-speaking guests, enriching projects, and opportunities for your child to grow in knowledge, understanding, and confidence in using the language.